punch-mission/punchpipe/docs/source/control/states.rst

 Once files are ``created`` they wait in that state until a later flow picks them up as ``progressed`` to the next level.
 Since level 3 is the last level, they never will become ``progressed``.

+For Level 1 products, they advanced to a ``quickpunched`` state from ``created``.
+This extra intermediate state allows the faster production of QuickPUNCH products before they're used to make standard science Level 2 images.

 Flow State Progression